oliver-moran/reader/index.md

-A Firefox and Chrome add-on that allows you to highlight text on a webpage and hear it spoken out loud.
-An easy keyboard shortcut allows you to read a whole paragraphs and webpages easily.
+Reader is an extension for Firefox and Chrome that allows you to select text on a webpage and hear it read out loud.
+A keyboard shortcut allows you to select whole paragraphs and navigate webpages easily.
+By default this shortcut is `Ctrl+Shift+Space` on Windows and `Cmd+Shift+Space` on Mac.

-This add-on will speak the text you highlight on a webpage.
-It allows easy navigation of the text on a page to read it out.
+The basic usage of Reader is:

-* Highlight any text on a webpage to hear it read out loud.
+* Select any text on a webpage to hear it read out loud.
-* Press Ctrl+Shift+Space (or Cmd+Shift+Space on Mac) to highlight and speak a whole paragraph.
+* Use the keyboard shortcut to select and read a whole paragraph.
-* Press again to highlight and speak the next paragraph or block of text.
+* Use the keyboard shortcut again to select and speak the next paragraph or block of text.

-You can also right click on selected text to open a context menu to speak the text you have highlighted.
-To stop text that is being read out, just unselect the text by clicking anywhere on the page.

 ## Enable and disable per website

-The Reader icon will appear beside the Firefox address bar on pages the add-on is available.
-In Chrome, click on the extensions icon and pin Reader to the toolbar.
+The Reader icon will appear in the Firefox address bar.
+In Chrome, click on the extensions icon and pin the Reader icon to the toolbar.

-* The Reader icon will highlight blue on webpages where text will be read automatically after you highlight it.
-* Click the Reader icon to enable or disable the automatic reading of text for a website.

-The add-on is deliberately inaccessible on on [some domains](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/sync) (as well as on `about:` pages, etc.).
+Click the Reader icon to enable or disable speak on selection for individual websites.
+The icon will highlight blue on websites where speak on selection is enabled.
+By default, speak on selection is enabled for all websites.
+You can change this in the Reader preferences in your browser.

+On pages where speak on selection is disabled, you can still use the keyboard shortcut to select and read whole paragraphs.
+You can also right click on selected text to open a context menu and choose to speak the text you have selected.

+To stop text that is being read, just unselect the text by clicking anywhere on the webpage.

 ## Preferences

-Reader preferences can be set in your preferences by selecting "Extensions & Themes" in Firefox or "Extensions" in Chrome.
+Open Reader's preferences by selecting "Extensions & Themes" in Firefox or "Extensions" in Chrome in your browser settings.

-* Set your preferred voice and rate of speech.
+You can set your preferred voice and rate of speech.
 The actual spoken voice will depend on the language of the webpage you are reading.
-* Choose to enable or disable the automatic speaking of highlighted text.
-This can be over-ridden for individual websites clicking the Reader icon.

-The keyboard command can be modified through the Firefox and Chrome preferences menu.
-To reset all preferences to their defaults, click the Reset button in Reader's preferences.
+To reset preferences to their defaults, click the Reset button in Reader's preferences.

+The keyboard shortcut can also be modified through the Firefox and Chrome settings.

 ## Privacy and security

-Reader doesn't transmit any data about what you are reading data away from your computer.
+Reader doesn't transmit any data about what you are reading away from your computer.
 The speech synthesis is performed locally in your browser.
+The add-on is deliberately inaccessible on [some domains](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/sync) as well as in settings pages in your browser.

-Your preferences are stored in your synced browser storage, which you can manage in your Firefox and Chrome preferences.
+Reader preferences are stored in your synced browser storage, which you can manage through Firefox and Chrome settings.

 The project is entirely open source.
 All of the [source code](https://github.com/oliver-moran/reader) can be read on GitHub.